• Skip to primary navigation

 Valentina K. Wein

-I would equate this over-the-top delicious Kahlúa Espresso Gelato, to the tastiest, most rich and creamy latte you've ever had -- with a splash of Kahlúa and a touch of chocolate.
+I would equate this over-the-top delicious Kahlúa Espresso Gelato, to the tastiest, richest and creamiest latte you've ever had -- with a splash of Kahlúa and a touch of chocolate.

 Makes 1 quart